 So now, app and game developers must not only consider audience targeting, technology platforms, optimising performance requirements, UX Design and so on, but also EU citizens’ personal data.

 Even if they don’t require users to provide personal details on sign-up, developers must still:

 And, of course developers should make sure information required to be published under the GDPR is presented in a clear and accessible way.

-Users must now give their consent to allow an app or game to process their personal data.
+Users must now give their An unambiguous, informed and freely given indication by an individual agreeing to their personal data being processed. to allow an app or game to A series of actions or steps taken in order to achieve a particular end. their personal data.
 Exceptions are made if there’s an alternative legal basis for processing, but particularly for gaming, this is unlikely.
 Consent should be granular, with users consenting to the use of a minimum level of data for the app’s basic functionality, but with additional levels of consent being sought to extend this.

 Under the GDPR users must make an affirmative action to provide their consent.
 The days of the ‘opt-out’ – where it could be assumed that personal data could be processed just because users haven’t said ‘you can’t’ are long gone.

 Developers should remember it’s vital to keep a record of when and how consent was received.

 Data which tracks a visitor’s movement on a website and remembers their behaviour and preferences. can be widely used in game and app design to remember user preferences, previous scores, log in details and so on.
 Cookies that enable an individual to be identified are considered personal data and the way they’re used in the app must therefore be GDPR compliant.